msa-school/lab-shop-eventuate/README.md

 +-----------------------------------+-------------------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+---------+-----------+-------------------+---------------+
 ```

-you can find the kafka log by hitting:
+you can find the kafka log:

 ```
 docker exec -it kafka-kafka-1 /bin/bash